sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Notice how the default values for `End X` and `End Y` are the values that had been assigned to each `End Value` of `Button A`'s two transitions.
 You should change them to better defaults (like `0`) by editing the `Radial Button` patch.
 Use the Patch Inspector with no patch selected, then changing the values under `Input Parameters`.

 In the Viewer, confirm that the animation is working again.
 The only thing left to fix is the friction and tension of each of the buttons coming out.
-I'm sure you can now handle that.
+I'm sure you can handle that.

 ## How Bout Dem Abstractions